Survivor India

 Survivor India is an Indian reality television game show franchise based on the Swedish show Expedition Robinson created in 1997 by Charlie Parsons.
 It is produced by Banijay India.
 Subsequently, the show was syndicated internationally and available through Zee5 OTT platforms.
-Survivor India was originally started in Hindi language in 2012 and it was later adapted by Tamil in 2021 after nearly 10 years later.
+Survivor India was originally in Hindi in 2012 and was adapted in Tamil in 2021.

 Overview

-There are two versions in production.
-It was first made in Hindi-language in 2012.
-In 2012, Star India got the rights for producing Survivor India in Hindi and debuted in Star Plus.
+It was first made in 2012.
+In 2012, Star India obtained the rights to produce Survivor India in Hindi and debuted it in Star Plus.
 In 2021, it debuted in Tamil through Zee Tamil.

 History

 Creation

 Survivor India is a Hindi language adaption of the Swedish show Expedition Robinson.
 The first season of Survivor India was aired on StarPlus and hosted by Sameer Kochhar.

 Expansion

-In early 2021, the show expanded into Tamil being the very first edition in south india and was telecast on Zee Tamil and hosted by Arjun Sarja.
+In early 2021, the show was telecast in Tamil on Zee Tamil and hosted by Arjun Sarja.